 The majority of the calorie content in strawberries comes from carbohydrates(11.7g/serving).

-From this amount, three grams consist of dietary fiber, which provides numerous health benefits, such as keeping our digestive system healthy and stable blood sugar.
+From this amount, three grams consist of dietary fiber, which provides numerous benefits, such as keeping our digestive system healthy and stable blood sugar.
 At the same time, the remaining carbs come from natural sugars that provide us with essential energy.

-Besides being low in calories, strawberries are also very low in fat and contain around one gram of protein per portion helping us maintain muscle mass.
+Besides being low in calories, strawberries are also very low in fat and contain around one gram of protein per portion, helping us maintain muscle mass.

 Strawberries boast a low-calorie density, too, meaning they possess few calories per weight unit compared to other fruits.

-Their high-water content makes us feel fuller with fewer bites consumed- perfect for anybody seeking weight management objectives.
+Their high water content makes us feel fuller with fewer bites consumed- perfect for anybody seeking weight management objectives.

 Antioxidants in Strawberries